Airline reappears 20 years after it vanished

 Increased passenger traffic at the country's Entebbe International Airport will contribute to the country's national economy, Vianney Luggya of the Uganda Civil Aviation Authority said.

-Luggya said Entebbe's 1.85 million annual passengers could rise to match the seven million experienced by Jomo Kenyatta International Airport in Kenya.
+Luggya said Entebbe's 1.85 million annual passengers could rise to match the 7 million experienced by Jomo Kenyatta International Airport in Kenya.

 "This is largely attributed to the fact that they have a national airline," he said.
 "Airports like Jomo Kenyatta International Airport earn a lot of foreign exchange from transit passengers."